 However, the outcome of this criminal case will have little to no impact on your civil case against the driver.
 While the evidence used in the case may support your allegations that they acted recklessly and caused the crash, it will not alter the compensatory damages in your case.

-Your drunk driving lawyer in Fort Lauderdale will explain the differences between the criminal case and the civil one, detailing the compensatory damages you could obtain through a claim or a lawsuit.
+Your drunk driving lawyer in Fort Lauderdale will explain the differences between criminal and civil cases, detailing the compensatory damages you could obtain through a claim or a lawsuit.
 Your attorney will calculate all your economic and non-economic losses and assign monetary values to them.
-The recoverable damages in your case come from your injuries, as well as the documentation of the expenses and losses you suffered.
+The recoverable damages in your case come from your injuries and the documentation of the expenses and losses you suffered.

 While punitive damages are generally very rare in personal injury accident cases, they may be available in some drunk driving accident cases.
 Punitive damages serve as another penalty for these reckless drivers.